 A year later, this directly led to the passing of the “Marijuana Tax Act” which, despite its name, was sold to the American people as the complete criminalization of any and all forms of marijuana except for those who paid a tax that allowed them “restricted possession rights for authorized medical and industrial purposes.”
 This gave the-powers-that-be the ability to tax and use hemp for their own ends when it was felt necessary, while making it seem to the public that is was made illegal.
 If they truly perceived cannabis as dangerous as it was made to appear, the fact that it was allowed to be used for any purpose after the passing of the Act speaks volumes.
 In as little as three years later, the Act was disregarded when it was realized that hemp was drastically needed during the start of World War II.
 This began the “Hemp for Victory” campaign where seeds where actually given out to be grown, (375,000 acres of hemp were grown during thus time) and it was so needed, that those who chose to participate would be granted draft deferments.

-Only ten years later, when no longer a war necessity, hemp was once again deemed dangerous and illegal.
+Only ten years later, when no longer seen as a war necessity, hemp was once again deemed dangerous and illegal.

 Sources: http://jackherer.com/emperor-3/, http://onlinelibrary.wiley.com/doi/10.1111/j.1751-9020.2010.00324.x/abstract, https://en.wikipedia.org/wiki/Canvas, http://www.hempshopper.com/en/hemp-history-ce/112-1484, http://medicalmarijuana.procon.org/view.timeline.php?timelineID=000026#2900-bc-1599, https://books.google.com/books/This-Is-Cannabis